TheMaster870/Raspberry-Pi-Security-Camera/README.md

 	Finish
 	No (To rebooting)*

-6. (Recommended) Enable SSH for remote management
+6. Enable SSH for remote management

 	sudo raspi-config
 	3 Interface Options